VarujanTolbakyan/Set-up-Ubuntu-20.04-for-ruby-on-Rails-installation/README.md

 Step 6 - Removing Ruby Versions

-After downloading additional Ruby versions, there may be too many versions in the ~ / .rbenv / versions directory.
+After downloading additional Ruby versions, there may be too many versions in the ~ /.rbenv / versions directory.
 Use the uninstall subcommand in the ruby-build plugin to remove unnecessary previous versions.

 For example, the following command will remove Ruby 2.1.3